-Your local Scan dealer can advise you on regulations concerning flammable materials in the vicinity of your stove.
+Your local Scan dealer can give guidance on the rules concerning the protection of flammable material around the stove.

 The idea behind the floor plate is that it protects the floor and flammable material against sparks.

 The floor plate can be made of steel or glass, and the stove can be set up on brick, natural stone or similar materials.